 IoT, serverless computing, exploding volumes of shared data, and automation all require advanced connectivity and differentiated networking.
 With Fabric based networks that are easy to set up in seconds and operate at cloud speed, the network becomes the enabler for digital transformation.

 But imagine the following situation: It’s 2 in the morning and your network is down and you need to find the root cause.
-When failure happens, cross-domain automation tools such as the Extreme Workflow Composer will ensure that you have a good night of sleep.
+When failure happens, cross-domain automation tools will ensure that you have a good night of sleep.
 Automated Remediation can act as tier 1 support: it troubleshoots, fixes known problems, and escalates to humans when needed.

 Next to catastrophic outages, when a network experiences a breach, engineers must identify that a breach has occurred, determine which segment it affects, disconnect it, and figure out how to fix the problem.
 If the breach occurs in the cloud or in a software-defined network environment, it’s difficult to provide the fix in minutes.